deniztu/p2_volatility/README.md

 conda env create -f environment.yml
 ```

-You should now have a virtual environment called ``RNNExplore`` with all the necessary dependancies regarding python.
+You should now have a virtual environment called ``RNNExplore`` with all the necessary dependancies regarding Python.

 ### R

-Install R (This work is based on version 4.1.1) and R Studio (This work is based on version 2021.09.1)
+Install [R](https://www.r-project.org/) (This work is based on version 4.1.1) and [R Studio](https://posit.co/download/rstudio-desktop/) (This work is based on version 2021.09.1)

 Then double click on ``p1_generalization.Rproj``, this will trigger renv and install all dependancies regarding R.